kojiromike/magento-retail-order-management/src/app/code/community/EbayEnterprise/Eb2cOrder/README.md

 ## Order History

 When a customer checks their order status via the "Orders and Returns" or "My Orders" section of their "My Account" profile, the order service is called to provide up-to-date order history and details, including order status and shipment tracking numbers.
+All of the customer's orders, even those that did not originate with Magento, are displayed.
 This information is not saved back into the Magento sales database.

 - Order data will be retrieved in real-time to be displayed to the customer.
-- Orders must exist in both Magento and the Retail Order Management System.
 - Invoices will not be shown on the order detail page.
-- The "Recent Orders" and "My Orders" sections of the customer account pages display the "Ship To" name for the order in Magento, not the Retail Order Management System.
-The templates being used to display this data may be modified to prevent this data from displaying.
+- Since order data originates from the Retail Order Management order service, reorder links will not be shown.
+- The Retail Order Management order service does not include the Ship To address in the Order Summary response.
+The Ship To address will not be displayed on the "My Orders" section of the Customer's "My Account" profile.
+However, the Ship To address will display in the Order Details page.
+- Order Status will be displayed as received from the Retail Order Management order service.
+This text may be optimized for customer consumption by using the Magento translation functionality.

 ## Order Events